metova/MetovaBase/README.md

 public func framesForKeyboard(notification: Notification) -> (fromFrame: CGRect, toFrame: CGRect)
 ```

 This method returns the starting and ending frames of the keyboard.
-It parses the frame information out of the notification that is passed in.
+It parses the frame information from the notification that is passed in.
 If there is no frame information in the notification object, `CGRect.zero` is returned.

 ```swift